Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_transfer_steps.md

 title: "Requester and server modes"
 linkTitle: "Transfer steps"
 weight: 170
---- Transfer CFT mechanisms differ depending on if the Transfer CFT is operating in requester mode or server mode, as mentioned in the Introduction.
+---Transfer CFT mechanisms differ depending on if the Transfer CFT is operating in requester mode or server mode, as mentioned in the [Introduction]().
 This section describes the transfer steps in relation to each mode.

 - In
     requester mode, Transfer CFT initiates the connection with the partner following a local request.
 - In
-    server mode, Transfer CFT replies to an incoming connection, re- sent by the system communication layers.
+    server mode, Transfer CFT replies to an incoming connection, re-sent by the system communication layers.

 For details on using these modes in a Central {{< TransferCFT/suitevariablesGovernance  >}} setting, please refer to the Central {{< TransferCFT/suitevariablesGovernance  >}} {{< TransferCFT/suitevariablesDocTypeUser  >}}.